ucan-wg/spec/README.md

 ### Segment Structure

 Commands MUST be lowercase, and begin with a slash (`/`).
 Segments MUST be separated by a slash.
 A trailing slash MUST NOT be present.
+Segment MUST NOT be empty.
 All of the following are syntactically valid Commands:

 * `/`
 * `/crud`